tipogi/rust.sandbox/lets-get-rusty/rust-lang-book/readme.md

 - CHAPTER 8 (`collections`): Allocated in the heap and can grow as need it.
 Vector, string, hashmap
 - CHAPTER 9 (`errorHandling`): Error handling, panic macro, Result enum, unwrap, expect, question mark operator
 - CHAPTER 10 (): Generics, traits and lifetimes.
 Used to reduce code duplication
+- CHAPTER 11 (`others/chapter-11`): Run test using command line arguments, how to organise unit tests and integration tests